 - Fewer distractions and better focus—with 62% feeling more productive thanks to this perk

 - Financially beneficial, for some

 Remote workers can be shy about acknowledging some of the challenges that exist.
 As modes go, it’s quite fashionable—but here are reasons why many find remote work difficult to embrace.

 - Communication breakdown

 Thankfully, with cloud-based productivity tools like Dropbox, many of these challenges are easily overcome.

-- Keep your calendar organised, including lunch breaks, meetings and appointments – but also the regular work breaks you take during the day
+- Keep your calendar organized, including lunch breaks, meetings, and appointments—but also the regular work breaks you take during the day

 But how do you stay on top of it all?
 Arm yourself with the tools to keep yourself on track.
 Proven productivity hacks, like to-do lists and calendars for your routine, are easy with Dropbox Paper.